10-Q 1 phm-20240930.htm 10-Q - 3Q 2024 phm-20240930

 We enter into land option agreements in order to procure land for the construction of homes in the future.
 Pursuant to these land option agreements, we generally provide a deposit to the seller as consideration for the right to purchase land at different times in the future, usually at predetermined prices.
 Such contracts enable us to defer acquiring portions of properties owned by third parties or unconsolidated entities until we have determined whether and when to exercise our option, which may serve to reduce our financial risks associated with long-term land holdings.
 Option deposits and pre-acquisition costs (such as environmental testing, surveys, engineering, and entitlement costs) are capitalized if the costs are directly identifiable with the land under option, the costs would be capitalized if we owned the land, and acquisition of the property is probable.
 Such costs are reflected in other assets and are reclassified to inventory upon taking title to the land.
 We write off deposits and pre-acquisition costs when it becomes probable that we will not go forward with the project or recover the capitalized costs.
 Such decisions take into consideration changes in local market conditions, the timing of required land purchases, the availability and best use of necessary incremental capital, and other factors.
 We record any such write-offs of deposits and pre-acquisition costs within other income, net.
 See Note 1.

 If an entity holding the land under option is a variable interest entity ("VIE"), our deposit represents a variable interest in that entity.
-No VIEs required consolidation at either June 30, 2024 or December 31, 2023 because we determined that we were not any VIE's primary beneficiary.
+No VIEs required consolidation at either September 30, 2024 or December 31, 2023 because we determined that we were not any VIE's primary beneficiary.
 Our maximum exposure to loss related to these VIEs is generally limited to our deposits and pre-acquisition costs under the land option agreements.
-The following provides a summary of our interests in land option agreements as of June 30, 2024 and December 31, 2023 ($000’s omitted):
+The following provides a summary of our interests in land option agreements as of September 30, 2024 and December 31, 2023 ($000’s omitted):

 Land-related charges

-Our evaluations for land-related charges are based on our best estimates of the future cash flows for our communities.
+Our evaluations for land-related charges are based on our best estimates of the future cash flows from our communities.
 Due to uncertainties in the estimation process, the significant volatility in demand for new housing, the long life cycles of certain of our communities, and potential changes in our strategy related to certain communities, actual results could differ significantly from such estimates.

 3. Segment information